-The Office of Disability Resources and Services exists to create equal opportunities for students, faculty, and staff with disabilities at Bethel University by providing reasonable accommodations to assist Bethel in being a community that welcomes people of all abilities.
-Accommodations and services for students with disabilities are coordinated through the Office of Disability Resources and Services.
+The Office of Accessibility Resources and Services exists to create equal opportunities for students, faculty, and staff with disabilities at Bethel University by providing reasonable accommodations to assist Bethel in being a community that welcomes people of all abilities.
+Accommodations and services for students with disabilities are coordinated through the Office of Accessibility Resources and Services.
 The office serves students with various types of disabilities, including physical, sensory, learning, psychiatric, systemic, and some chronic illnesses.
 To receive services through this program, students must provide documentation of a disability.
-For further information or to schedule an appointment to discuss your needs, please contact the Office of Disability Resources and Services at 651.638.6833 (800.255.8706, ext.
+For further information or to schedule an appointment to discuss your needs, please contact the Office of Accessibility Resources and Services at 651.638.6833 (800.255.8706, ext.
 6833).
-Visit https://www.bethel.edu/disability for more information.
+Visit online for more information.